-In summary, several simple oxides, in particular CaO, have been predicted to be promising hosts of spin defects with long coherence times.
-Using a high-throughput search based on first principles calculations, we predicted a class of spin defects in CaO with properties remarkably similar to those of the NV-center in diamond.
-Such NV-like defects ($\mathrm{X_{Ca}V_O}$) consists of a missing Ca-O pair and a dopant X=Sb, Bi, and I; they are stable, with a triplet ground state, in their negatively charged (Sb, Bi) and positively charged (I) states.
-In addition, as explicitly verified in the case of Bi, they exhibit two singlet excited states between the ground state and first triplet excited states, suggesting the possibility of an optical cycle similar to that of the NV-center.
-Importantly, the $\mathrm{X_{Ca}V_O}$ complexes have a detectable zero phonon line around the telecommunication range and exhibit a zero-field splitting similar to the NV-center in diamond.
-In particular, the $\mathrm{Bi_{Ca}V_O^-}$ complex is predicted to have a bright emission in the L-band.
-Experimental verification of our results should be relatively straightforward, given the ease of growth of CaO and our estimate of the propensity of the defects identified here to be implanted in the material.
-Overall, our results show that CaO, and other simple oxides, are promising, emerging materials for quantum applications.
+In summary, several simple oxides, particularly CaO, have been predicted to be promising hosts of spin defects with long coherence times.
+Using a high-throughput search based on first principles calculations, we predicted a class of spin defects in CaO with properties remarkably similar to those of the NV center in diamond.
+Such NV-like defects ($\mathrm{X_{Ca}V_O}$) consist of a missing Ca-O pair and a dopant X=Sb, Bi, and I; they are stable, with a triplet ground state, in their negatively charged (Sb, Bi) and positively charged (I) states.
+They also exhibit two singlet excited states between the ground and first triplet excited states, as explicitly verified in the case of Bi, suggesting the possibility of an optical cycle similar to that of the NV center.
+Importantly, the $\mathrm{X_{Ca}V_O}$ complexes have a detectable zero phonon line close to the telecommunication range and exhibit a zero-field splitting similar to the NV center in diamond.
+In particular, we predict that the $\mathrm{Bi_{Ca}V_O^-}$ complex has a bright emission in the L-band.
+In addition, the presence of a high spin nucleus, strongly coupled to the electron spin, leads to many spin levels addressable in experiments and to the emergence of avoided crossings in the spin energy spectrum.
+We showed that when operating at these avoided crossings, the spin coherence of the $\mathrm{Bi_{Ca}V_O^-}$ complex is increased by at least two orders of magnitude, exceeding seconds.
+In closing, the results presented in our paper pave the way to designing and engineering quantum states with long coherence times in CaO and other simple oxides.